DAILY NEWS ANALYSIS

 Levels of nitrogen oxides were found reduced in most locations in the UK during mid-March and April.
 The level of decline ranges from 20% to 80 %.

-Levels of nitrogen oxides fall less in rural areas than urban areas; and they are higher in the morning than compared to later in the day.
+Levels of nitrogen oxides fall less in rural areas than in urban areas, and they are higher in the morning than compared later in the day.

 The Manchester team speculated that photochemical production of ozone may become more important in urban areas during summertime in these low conditions of oxides of nitrogen.

 As nitrogen oxides reduce, photochemical production may become more efficient and can lead to higher ozone concentrations in the summertime as higher temperatures increase emissions of biogenic hydrocarbon from natural sources such as trees.